Generating passive income and making money online is a topic I love to cover on This Online World.

 If surveys earn more than minimum wage in your country, definitely consider them and an option.

 I recommend using Swagbucks for phone farming because it has a great passive video watching feature.
 I don’t recommend Swagbucks or similar sites for grinding out surveys unless you just want to do it while watching the TV or for beermoney.

-Amazon Mechanical Turk, or MTurk, is one of the worst side hustle ideas when it comes to making money online.
+Amazon Mechanical Turk, or MTurk, is another fairly low paying side hustle when it comes to making money online.

 MTurk is a marketplace that lists jobs that require some degree of human intelligence and are impossible to automate.